Search Intent in Digital Marketing

 Search intent essentially falls into one of four categories:

 • Informational searches are simply that – users seeking information on a subject.
 Informational queries can range from a simple question like “what date is Easter this year?” to seeking to understand a more complex topic such as website coding.
-These searches are typically shorter in length and can be vague.
-If the searcher is considering a purchase, an informational search might occur toward the beginning of their journey and likely will be followed by additional searches of different types.
+These searches are often shorter in length and can be vague.
+If the user is considering a purchase, an informational search might occur toward the beginning of their journey and likely will be followed by additional searches of different types.

 Why is Search Intent Important?

 Search intent even dictates how a search engine results page (SERP) is presented to a user.
 Searches of “how a shirt is made” and “buy a custom t-shirt” clearly indicate differing intent and result in differently formatted SERPs.
 The informational search “how a shirt is made” can return educational video snippets in addition to the standard text listings.
 “Buy a custom t-shirt” signals a purchase intent and returns Google Shopping listings much less likely to be present on the prior search.
-Understanding the types of content Google features for which searches helps digital marketers create content more likely to be ranked well.
+Understanding the types of content Google features for which searches helps brands create content more likely to be ranked well.

 Search Intent in Advertising